Sahil-Malaiya/Cognifyz-Task/README.md

 Next Steps: Preparing for Level 2
 Contact
 Overview
 This repository is part of my internship at Cognifyz.
 The tasks are divided into multiple levels, with increasing complexity as I progress.
-Below is an overview of my current progress:
+Below is an overview of my current progress:<br>

 Level 1: All tasks successfully completed. 🎉
 Level 2: To be started soon.